 I know some people that were aware something unusual was going on with those unexpected malpractice lawsuits.
 Things just didn't add up.
 Patients and friends of Dr. Francel knew of his outstanding surgical skills, excellent work ethic, and high moral character so they knew the situation couldn't possibly be due to him performing less than ideal work--as in being careless and/or sloppy.
 That just wasn't Dr. Francel.
 Excelling is what he has always done.
 He graduated Magna cum Laude from Harvard in 3 years with his B.S.
 Degree.
 He chose to get his Ph.D. along with his Medical Degree which took 7 years.
 He could have skipped the Ph.D.
 After finishing his residency, he decided to train another year in pediatric neurosurgery.
 He didn't have to do that.
 He even spent another year in England working and learning more.
 He trained with some of the best doctors in the country and the world.
 He is still excelling like that today.
 He has never taken the easy path.
 I'm sure he never will.
 As another example, he recently graduated from seminary in 2 years rather than the 3 or 4 it takes others.
-He will be working on his ordination soon.
 He is definitely not losing his mental abilities.

 The paragraphs above are all I can share on that subject because it is all I know about it.
 It is a theory, which is compelling to consider.